 Dated but thorough is C. Cyprian Alston's article on "The Rule of Saint Benedict" in the venerable Catholic Encyclopedia (NY, 1913; New Advent online collaborative version).

-Google, Altavista and newer search engines glean OSB contents regularly.
-The admirable Open Directory Project provides selected and reviewed links to websites about Saint Benedict.
+Google, Bing, and other search engines glean OSB contents regularly.
 The OSB Search Page checks both local and other web resources.